DevilMortar/FakeFlix/README.md

 - [Angular](https://angular.io/)
 - [Font Awesome](https://fontawesome.com/)

-All the CSS apart from the Font Awesome icons has been written by me.
+✍️ Notes : All the CSS apart from the Font Awesome icons has been written by me.

 ## Contact

-If you have any question, you can contact me by email at [mathiascitrini@gmail.com](mailto:mathiascitrini@gmail.com).
+If you have any question or encounter any issues, you can contact me by email at [mathiascitrini@gmail.com](mailto:mathiascitrini@gmail.com).

 LinkedIn : [Mathias CITRINI](https://www.linkedin.com/in/mathias-citrini/)
 School Mail : [Mathias CITRINI - ISEN](mailto:mathias.citrini@isen.yncrea.fr)